lumirlumir/npm-clang-format-node/website/docs/apis/clang-format-git-python.md

 ## Node.js APIs

-These APIs depends on the Node.js `fs` and `path` module and the file system, so you cannot use it in browsers.
+These APIs depend on the Node.js `fs` and `path` modules and the file system, so you cannot use them in browsers.

 - CommonJS